Incomplete determinantal processes: from random matrix to Poisson statistics: Transition for Coulomb gases in two dimensions

 \begin{lemma} Let $\kappa>0$ and $\epsilon_N= \kappa N^{-1/2}\log N $ for all $N\in \N$.
 For any $x_0 \in \S_V$, there exists $\varepsilon_0>0$ and a function $\h : \D(0,\varepsilon_0) \to \R$ such that if the parameter $N$ is sufficiently large, the function

 satisfies

 uniformly for all $u, v \in \D(0, \epsilon_N)$, where $K^\infty_{N \varrho_V(x_0)}$ is the \Ginibre kernel with density $N \varrho_V(x_0)= 2N \Delta V(x_0)$. \end{lemma}

-A key ingredient in the paper \cite{AHM11}, as well as \cite{RV07b}, is to reduce the domain of integration in formula \eqref{cumulant_0}, using the exponential off-diagonal decay of the correlation kernels $K_V^N$, to a set where we can use the asymptotics \eqref{asymptotics_B} and approximate the function $\Upsilon^n_0[f]$ by a multivariate polynomial of degree 2 using Taylor's theorem.
-This reduction step is formulated in the following lemma.
+A key ingredient in the paper \cite{AHM11}, as well as \cite{RV07b}, is to reduce the domain of integration in formula \eqref{cumulant_0}, using the exponential off-diagonal decay of the correlation kernels $K_V^N$, to a set where we can use the asymptotics \eqref{asymptotics_B} -- see the next lemma.
 For completeness, the proofs of lemmas~\ref{thm:Ginibre_approximation} and~\ref{thm:localization} are given in the appendix~\ref{A:damping}.

 \begin{lemma} Let $n\in\N$ and $\epsilon_N = \kappa N^{-1/2} \log N$ for some constant $\kappa>0$ which is sufficiently large compared to $n$.
 We let

 Let $\S$ be a compact subset of $\S_V$, $N_0\in\N$, and $F_N : \C^{n+1} \to \R $ be a sequence of continuous functions such that